meltmeltix/Networking-UPO/docs/TCP.md

 close(simpleChildSocket);
 ```

-If everything went well, the server can start talking to the client socket and exchange data.

 ## Client

-### Creating the socket

-The process of crearting a socket is very streamlined across any socket function.

-A server is a simple socket that depending on how it's created, will open up to the defined addresses.
-A client on the other hand is also a socket, but it connects to the server's specific (allowed) IP address and port.
+The client setup is pretty similar to the one used in a UDP application.
+The client simply attempts to connect to the server, and then exchange data accordingly.

+Since the client is a TCP client, it will stream the data using `write()` and `read()` instead.

+### Client Socket Setup

 ```c
 int simpleSocket = 0;